Mary Kay Ash: Career

 Ash went to work for Stanley Home Products in 1939.
 Frustrated when passed over for a promotion in favor of a man that she had trained, Ash retired in 1963 and intended to write a book to assist women in business.
 The book turned into a business plan for her ideal company, and in the summer of 1963, Mary Kay Ash and her new husband, George Hallenbeck, planned to start Mary Kay Cosmetics.
-However, one month before Mary Kay and George started Beauty by Mary Kay, as the company was then called, George died of a heart attack.
-One month after George's death on September 13, 1963, when she was 45 years old with a $5,000 investment from her oldest son, Ben Rogers, Jr. and with her young son, Richard Rogers taking her late husband's place, Ash started Mary Kay Cosmetics.
-The company started its original storefront operation "Beauty By Mary Kay" in Dallas.
-They used a five‐hundred‐square‐foot storefront with nine saleswomen signed up.
-She copied the same “house party” model used by Stanley, Tupperware, and others.
+However, George died of a heart attack that same year.
+Ash was 45 years old.

+One month after George's death, with a $5,000 investment from her oldest son, Ben Rogers, Jr., Ash started Mary Kay Cosmetics.
+Richard Rogers took George's place in the company.
+The company started its original storefront operation "Beauty by Mary Kay" in Dallas.
+They used a 500‐square‐foot storefront with nine saleswomen who had signed up.
+Ash copied the same “house party” model used by Stanley, Tupperware, and others.
 A Mary Kay representative would invite her friends over for free facials, then pitch the products.
 Profits rolled in, with double‐digit growth every year.